kubernetes/website/docs/getting-started-guides/kubeadm.md

 It is simple enough that you can easily integrate its use into your own automation (Terraform, Chef, Puppet, etc).

-kubeadm is not a complete provisioning tool; it is designed as a part of a larger provisioning system (or just for easy manual provisioning).  kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Puppet) that you have to plug in to.
+kubeadm is not a complete provisioning tool; it is designed as a part of a larger provisioning system - or just for easy manual provisioning.  kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Puppet) that you have to integrate with.

 If you are not constrained, other tools build on kubeadm to give you complete clusters:

-* On GCE, [Google Container Engine](https://cloud.google.com/container-engine/) gives you turnkey Kubernetes
+* On GCE, [Google Container Engine](https://cloud.google.com/container-engine/) gives you turn-key Kubernetes
 * On AWS, [kops](kops) makes installation and cluster management easy (and supports high availability)

 **The `kubeadm` tool is currently in alpha but please try it out and give us [feedback](/docs/getting-started-guides/kubeadm/#feedback)!